jimshowalter/architecture-enforcer/README.md

 * PERFORMANCE: Instead of creating the entire graph with pf-CDA (which can be gigantic for large codebases) and then ignoring a bunch of classes, see if there's a way to pass in a filter when initializing the pf-CDA workspace.

 * WARNING: Fix the build warnings.

+* FEATURE: Improve graphics support.
+For example, add arrows to edges to show depends-on direction, add "illegal" labels to illegal edges and/or color illegal edges red, and add counts of illegal references between components.

 * HYGIENE: Add one or more code-quality tools to the build.
 For example, findbugs, errorprone, etc.